RENCI/ctmd-dashboard/README.md

 ### Auth in local dev

-To override auth in local dev set node env to development in the api container
+To override auth in local dev set `AUTH_ENV` to development in the api container

 ### Using test dataset